 The first step in boosting customer retention is knowing your churn rate – the rate at which customers leave your website and stop buying from you.
 Your churn rate can tell you what’s not working in your customer engagement strategies.
 Understanding this number can help you anticipate changes in your bottom line and make strategy adjustments to keep customers more engaged and happier.

 2. Use CRM software.

-- It plots the customer’s journey.
+- Plotting the customer’s journey

 3. Leverage email marketing.

 Once you have information that tells you when and why customers are leaving, you’re in a position to target them with emails.
 Email marketing is the most effective online strategy for successful lead conversions.